In this brief 30-minute webinar, Dr. John Gammon, University of Alberta, teaches the basics of the Photochemical Reflectance Index (PRI).

 The highest LAI’s usually occur in coniferous forests.

 Leaf area index (LAI), a measure of the foliage in a canopy, is the canopy property that has most effect on interception of radiation.
 LAI usually ranges between 1 and 12.
 Values of 3-4 are typical for horizontal-leafed species such as alfalfa; values of 5-10 occur in vertical leafed species such as grasses and cereals, or in plants with highly clumped leaves, such as spruce.
 The highest LAI’s usually occur in coniferous forests, which have overlapping generations of leaves.
-These forests have a photosynthetic advantage due to longevity of individual needles.
+These forests have a photosynthetic advantage due to the longevity of individual needles.

 PAR must be measured at a number of locations and then averaged.